Garatéa-L: Mission objectives

 The Garatéa-L spacecraft aims to investigate extreme living space conditions by conducting tests that will evaluate the effects of cosmic ray exposure on bacterial colonies and on human tissues, contributing to the area of astrobiology and space medicine.
 Since the spacecraft will be placed in a highly eccentric orbit around the Moon, it is also planned to collect multi-spectral images of the South Pole–Aitken basin on the far side of the Moon.
 Mission leaders also want to boost Brazilian students' interest in careers related to STEM.

 Preparation and costs

 The preparations for the mission are both technical and financial.
-On the technical side there is the experience in the development of nanosatellites by INPE and ITA.
-Circuits prepared to avoid radiation problems are worked by IMT, while payload will be developed by Zenith-USP group of EESC (USP).
-And in turn, the other institutions (LNLS/CNPEM, IQ-USP, IO-USP, UFSC, Microgravity Centre and USRA-EUA) are responsible for the experiments that will be carried out to carry out astrobiological and medical research on microgravity.
+On the technical side, there is the experience in the development of nanosatellites by INPE and ITA.
+Circuits prepared to avoid radiation problems are worked by IMT, while the payload will be developed by Zenith-USP group of EESC (USP).
+And in turn, the other institutions (LNLS/CNPEM, IQ-USP, IO-USP, UFSC, Microgravity Centre and USRA-EUA) are responsible for the experiments that will be carried out to conduct astrobiological and medical research on microgravity.
 The financial part will be made possible through private investments (sponsorship, royalties and eventual patents) and public investments (development agencies).
 The estimated total cost is R$ 35 million, or about $10.3 million dollars.
-By 2023, the satellite is under qualification process by the Brazilian Space Agency.
+By 2023, the satellite is under the qualification process by the Brazilian Space Agency.